unpublished3/cs50ai/neural networks/traffic/README.md

 8. Altering the no. of nodes of the second dense layer didn't improve the model

-9. Increasing the no. of nodes of the first dense layer from 128 to 1000 produced better results.
+9. Increasing the no. of nodes of the first dense layer from 128 to 1000 produced better results (dropout 0.5).

     Output: